 Beat the eggs, sifted flour and milk in another bowl, beat well to eliminate any lumps, then as soon as the batter is smooth and soft, use it immediately.

 Dip the stuffed leaves into the batter so that they are completely covered.

 Heat the oil and fry only when it gets 180 C, or put a little bit of batter, if it creates bubbles around, then you oil is ready to fry.
-Remove the ‘test-piece’, the frying oil must not have any residue or with the high temperature it will release unhealthy substances.
+Remove the ‘tester-piece’, the frying oil must not have any residue or with the high temperature it will release unhealthy substances.